Last Updated on April 9, 2021 by Peter Wood

-When to use HDR on DSLR, Android or iPhone?
-It should be a big problem for the beginners.
-As for the professional HDR photographers, they can always take advantage of the tone mapping magic to make a stunning HDR photograph.
-The article explains some Do’s and Donot’s for the beginners when using HDR.
+When to use HDR on DSLR, Android, or iPhone?
+It should be a big problem for beginners.
+And professional HDR photographers can always take advantage of the tone mapping magic to make a stunning HDR photograph.
+The article explains some dos and does not's for beginners when using HDR.

-If it is the first time you get your HDR camera to shoot some stunning HDR photos, you have to know more about HDR first before you take any further steps.
-Just short for the definition of HDR, it involves taking several photographs of the same subject with different exposures, and then use HDR software to combine them as one HDR photo.
+If it is the first time you get your HDR camera to shoot some stunning HDR photos, you have to know more about HDR before taking any further steps.
+Just short for the definition of HDR, it involves taking several photographs of the same subject with different exposure, and then use HDR software to combine them as one HDR photo.

-There is not any fix hard set rule when you should or should not be using HDR for pictures.
-You can bracket the images to get the best exposure, if the final result turns out to be a good HDR photo, it will be great success.
+There is not any fixed hard-set rule for using HDR for pictures.
+You can bracket the images to get the best exposure if the final result turns out to be a good HDR photo, it will be a great success.

 Take practice should be the most important.
 Just choose between different shooting modes, including HDR, use your imagination to explore the best HDR occasion.
-“Do I use HDR here?” should not be a difficult question for you in the near future.
+“Do I use HDR here?” should not be a difficult question for you soon.

-When you are shooting for stuff with a wide range of contrast or brightness, it should be the best situation for HDR and the most frequently used HDR occasions, such as the landscape photos and outdoor photos.
-The different exposures to show different subject in a better status, and then combine them into a stunning HDR.
-Once you activated the HDR mode of your HDR camera, some camera type detects wide range of contrasts scene, it shows a message, which you can touch to use HDR mode.
+When you are shooting for stuff with a wide range of contrast or brightness, it should be the best HDR situation and the most frequently used HDR occasions, such as landscape photos and outdoor photos.
+The different exposures show different subjects in a better way and combine them into a stunning HDR.
+Once you activated the HDR mode of your HDR camera, some camera type detects a wide range of contrast scenes, it shows a message, which you can touch to use HDR mode.

-You can find some photos look much better with stark contrast between the dark part and the light one.
-If you are still a newbie for HDR photographer, it is not recommended for using HDR when you have to highlight a shadow or have a black-and-white effect.
+You can find some photos that look better in contrast between the dark part and the light one.
+If you are still a newbie for an HDR photographer, you better not use HDR when you have to highlight a shadow or have a black-and-white effect.

-The usage of HDR should be a good method to bright up backlit scenes or low light occasion.
-You can find lots of HDR photographs for sunset, twilight or nightscape.
-The stunning HDR photograph taken for the decoration of gorgeous church should be my favorite.
+The usage of HDR should be a good way to bright up backlit scenes or low light occasions.
+You can find lots of HDR photographs for sunset, twilight, or nightscape.
+The stunning HDR photograph taken for the decoration of a gorgeous church should be my favorite.
 The Gods of the mural came alive in the HDR image.

 But when you use HDR for such occasions, the HDR image might be blurred.
-It is because HDR is not always the best choice for super low light situation.
-You should use camera reflector in order to capture the best exposure of the HDR image.
+It is because HDR is not always the best choice for the super low light situation.
+You can use a camera reflector to capture the best exposure of the HDR image.
 You can check for the best result accordingly by using HDR mode or the Night mode.

-Use HDR for vehicles is one of the best themes for HDR photo.
-When use HDR on vehicles, the high contrast between vehicle and surrounding (usually the sky) should be impressive.
-And you can also find some HDR photos for plants, seashore, wooden house and other stationary stuffs.
-But you can also check some breath taking HDR photos for animals from professional HDR photographers.
+Use HDR for vehicles is one of the best themes for HDR photos.
+When using HDR on cars, the high contrast between the cars and surrounding (usually the sky) should be impressive.
+And you can also find some HDR photos for plants, seashore, wooden houses, and other stationery stuff.
+But you can also check some breathtaking HDR photos for animals from professional HDR photographers.

-1. It is really hard to make HDR of animals because they move around.
-When you use HDR mode for shooting moving stuff, the movement of the stuff make the HDR blurred.
+1. It is hard to make HDR of animals because they move around.
+When you use HDR mode for shooting moving stuff, the stuff movement makes the HDR blurred.

-2. For more detail shots or people image, you might not able to use HDR effects The skin tones will be warped and the HDR looks like a crap instead.
+2. 2.
+For more detailed shots or people images, you can not use HDR photo effects.
+The skin tones will warp.
+And the HDR looks like crap instead.

-Since HDR needs to take three pictures to get the better merged image, if any subject on the photo will move among shots, the final picture will become blurry as those shots can not match completely.
-And when you are using HDR, the photo process will be a litter longer than non-HDR photo.
-So for moving subjects or scenes within moving things, you’d better not take HDR into consideration.
+Since HDR needs to take three pictures to get the better-merged image, if any subject on the photo will move among shots, the final picture will become blurry as those shots can not match completely.
+And when you are using HDR, the photo process will be longer than a non-HDR photo.
+So for moving subjects or scenes within moving things, you’d better not consider HDR.

-Sometimes some photos would be more interesting with high contrast between the dark and light parts of the image.
-If you are using HDR when you have a dark shadow or silhouette to highlight, it will reduce the contrast to make the effect less pronounced.
-This also includes very bright and sunlit conditions.
-Direct sunlight would be one of the hardest situations to shoot in, and if you are using HDR setting, it will wash out your scene.
+Sometimes some photos would be fun with high contrast between the dark and light parts.
+If you are using HDR when you have a dark shadow or silhouette to highlight, it will reduce the photo contrast to make the effect less pronounced.
+It also includes very bright and sunlit conditions.
+Direct sunlight would be hard to shoot in, and if you are using an HDR setting, it will wash out your scene.

-In fact, HDR sometimes also is suitable for low contrast scene as HDR will pull the highlights down (darkening) and pull the shadows up (lightening them) and make the scene over saturated and the color garish.
-Besides, using HDR will easily remove all shadows, which will let light and dark in less contrast and make the photograph less in shape, dimension and depth.
-In all the above conditions, normal mode would be better than HDR mode to make photos more dramatic and interesting.
+HDR sometimes is suitable for low contrast scenes as HDR will pull the highlights down (darkening) and pull the shadows up (lightening them) and make the scene oversaturated and the color garish.
+Moreover, using HDR will easily remove all photo shadows, which will let light and dark in less contrast and make the photograph less in shape, dimension and depth.
+In all the above conditions, the normal mode would be better than HDR mode to make photos more dramatic and fun.

-In fact, HDR is able to bring some color back for too dark or too light scene.
-However, if your scene is already full of vivid color, HDR may wash them out rather than bringing them back, for example, HDR may make vivid scene look garish.
-So you’d better not to overdue the color saturation.
+HDR can bring some color back for too dark or too light scenes.
+However, if your photo is already full of vivid color, HDR may wash them out rather than bringing them back.
+For example, HDR may make vivid color photos look garish.
+So you’d better not overdo the color saturation.

-If there are people or animals in your scene, you’d better not use HDR setting since HDR is not good at doing skin tone and usually move from one frame to another to make it hard for bracketed shots and put them together.
-It is the same to animals.
-HDR may show a ton of detail of the animal (like the dog’s fur) that may be not necessary to be shown.
-In that situation, normal mode would make the animal seem soft and less in detail to be nature.
+If there are people or animals in your scene, you’d better not use the HDR setting since HDR is not good at doing skin tone and usually moves from one frame to another to make it hard for bracketed shots and put them together.
+It is the same for animals.
+HDR may show a ton of detail of the animal (like the dog’s fur) that may not be necessary to show.
+Then the original mode would make the animal seem soft and few in detail to be natural.

-It is time to use HDR mode of your camera, you can have another beautiful world in HDR photographs.
-These guidelines should be something you bear it mind when you take HDR photos, but not the fix rules to use HDR.
-It would be the same rule no matter you are wondering when to use HDR on camera, iPhone or Android phone.
+It is time to use the HDR mode of your camera.
+You can have another beautiful world in HDR photographs.
+These guidelines should be something you bear in mind when you take HDR photos, but not the fixed rules to use HDR.
+It would be the same rule no matter you are wondering when to use HDR on a camera, iPhone, or Android phone.
 The more you practice, the more professional you will be.
-If you want to share your experience for using HDR, you can share it in the comments.
+If you want to share your experience using HDR, you can share it in the comments.